DPiazzaGraphics/Portfolio/README.md

  - **Travel Brochure** especially designed for Egypt Tour.
  - **Ice-Cream Parlor Menu** containing exotic and seasonal flavors of ice-cream.

-2.Logo Design :
--Logo for a startup company manufacturing steel products.

-.Cartoon Designs :
+2.Cartoon Designs :
  - An animated Cartoon of **Ironman**

+3.Logo Design :
+-**Logo** for a startup company manufacturing steel products.

+4.Pamphlet and Social Media Post
+ -Designed a **Herbal Product Pamphlet** comprising hair pack made from natural ingredients.
+Also I have designed the **label sticker** along with **Social Media Post**.

-.Product Designs :
+5.Product Designs :
  - **Chess Game**
  - **Remote Control** and **Setup box**

-.Visiting Card Designs :
+6.Visiting Card Designs :
  - For a **Fashion-Boutique** Designer
  - For a **Photographer**

- .Low Poly Image :
+ 7.Low Poly Image :
  - Low Poly Image of **Lion Family** .